tanishqpathak/tanishqpathak/README.md

 ## Hey, I'm Tanishq Pathak

 #### Web Developer and Designer
 I'm a Computer Science Engineer and a <b> MERN </b> stack Developer with good knowledge in <b> UI/UX </b> design specializing in FrontEnd technologies.
-I'm based in Indore and currently learning data structures and algorithms.
+I'm based in Indore City and currently learning data structures and algorithms.

 #### Languages and Tools: